 Restaurante Praia da Luz

 A bit further south in the Foz do Douro neighborhood, this sophisticated beach bar and restaurant is famous for its open-air terrace.
-It’s widely considered one of the best spots in Porto to watch the sunset while enjoying high-quality Portuguese cuisine.
+It’s widely considered one of the best spots to watch the sunset while enjoying high-quality Portuguese cuisine.

 Quick Tips for a Smooth Beach Day